Welcome to WCC's libguide on citing sources. Here you'll find general information about citing sources in both MLA and APA formats.

 The WCC librarians recommend KnightCite as the easiest and most reliable of the free citation generators.
 Try it!

 Gale databases provide two sources of citation help.
 For most items, look at the bottom of the record to find the "Source Citation" in MLA style.
 Or, use the "Citation Tools" option on the right side of the database screen, which also offers APA formatting.

 PsycArticles allows you to mark records and then save or e-mail them to yourself using the citation style of your choice.

-OmniFile Full Text Select database also provides help with citations.
+OmniFile Full Text Select and Academic Search Elite also provide help with citations.
 When viewing a full record, click on the "Cite" link (in the right column) to bring up formatted citations in all the major styles.

 CINAHL Plus with Full Text also offers a "Cite" link when viewing full records (see right column).

 Other databases have variations on the above examples.